healthykitchen101/healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets.md

 The Chefman has a hinged lid that pops up to an 80° angle with a single push of the silver button located in the middle of the lid (+4).
 It moves out of the way enough to leave the carafe’s opening unobstructed to get water in even with the tea infuser attached (+2).

-The plastic lid isn’t entirely cool-touch, only the open button.
+The plastic lid isn’t entirely cool-to-touch, only the open button.
 Unlike some other electric kettles we’ve tested, this one doesn’t have a silicone band around the circumference.
 Regardless, the lid still closes tightly (+1).

 ### 9.0 - Base